cdpadilla42/chrisdpadilla.com/_posts/testingandwriting.md

 ---
-title: Testing Software for the Same Reason You Write
+title: Testing Software for the Same Reason You Write Notes
 tags:
   - Tech
   - Testing